Yantra

-Representations of the yantra in India have been considered to date back to 11,000–10,000 years BCE.
-The Baghor stone, found in an upper-paleolithic context in the Son River valley, is considered the earliest example by G.R.
-Sharma, who was involved in the excavation of the stone (it was dated to 25,000 - 20,000 BCE).
-The triangular stone, which includes triangular engravings on one side, was found daubed in ochre, in what was considered a site related to worship.
+Representations of the yantra in India have been considered to date back to 11,000–10,000 BCE.
+The Baghor stone, found in an Upper Paleolithic context in the Son River Valley, is considered the earliest example by G. R. Sharma, who was involved in the excavation of the stone (it was dated to 25,000–20,000 BCE).
+The triangular stone, which includes triangular engravings on one side, was found daubed in ochre in what was considered a site related to worship.
 Worship of goddesses in that region was found to be practiced in a similar manner to the present day.
 Kenoyer, who was also involved in the excavation, considered it to be associated with Shakti.
 This triangular shape looks very much similar to Kali Yantra and Muladhara Chakra.

-Mantras, the Sanskrit syllables inscribed on yantras, are essentially "thought forms" representing divinities or cosmic powers, which exert their influence by means of sound-vibrations.
+Mantras, the Sanskrit syllables inscribed on yantras, are essentially "thought forms" representing divinities or cosmic powers that exert their influence by means of sound-vibrations.

 Etymology

-In Rigvedic Sanskrit, it meant an instrument for restraining or fastening, a prop, support or barrier, etymologically from the root yam "to sustain, support" and the -tra suffix expressing instruments.
+In Rigvedic Sanskrit, yantra meant an instrument for restraining or fastening, a prop, support, or barrier, etymologically deriving from the root yam, "to sustain, support" and the -tra suffix, expressing instrumentation.
 The literal meaning is still evident in the medical terminology of Sushruta, where the term refers to blunt surgical instruments such as tweezers or a vice.
 The meaning of "mystical or occult diagram" arises in the medieval period (Kathasaritsagara, Pancharatra).

 Usage and meaning

 Yantras are usually associated with a particular deity and are used for specific benefits, such as: for meditation; protection from harmful influences; development of particular powers; attraction of wealth or success, etc. For instance, the Sivali yantra, used mainly in Southeast Asian Buddhism, is used for the attraction of wealth and good luck.
 They are often used in daily ritual worship at home or in temples, and sometimes worn as a talisman.

 As an aid to meditation (meditative painting), yantras represent the deity that is the object of meditation.
 These yantras emanate from the central point, the bindu.
-The yantra typically has several geometric shapes radiating concentrically from the center, including triangles, circles, hexagons, octagons, and symbolic lotus petals.
-The outside often includes a square representing the four cardinal directions, with doors to each of them.
+A yantra typically has several geometric shapes radiating concentrically from the center, including triangles, circles, hexagons, octagons, and symbolic lotus petals.
+The outside often includes a square representing the four cardinal directions, with doors to each.
 A popular form is the Sri Chakra, or Sri Yantra, which represents the goddess in her form as Tripura Sundari.
 Sri Chakra also includes a representation of Shiva, and is designed to show the totality of creation and existence, along with the user's own unity with the cosmos.

-Yantras can be on a flat surface or three dimensional.
-Yantras can be drawn or painted on paper, engraved on metal, or any flat surface.
-They tend to be smaller in size than the similar mandala, and traditionally use less color than mandalas.
+Yantras can be on a flat surface or three-dimensional.
+They can be drawn or painted on paper, engraved on metal, or any flat surface.
+They tend to be smaller in size than the similar mandala, traditionally with less color.